 When we remove the cataract we are removing the lens of your eye.
 We always replace the cloudy lens with a new lens implant.
 There are now more choices in lens implants than before, and these new lenses can reduce or in some cases eliminate the need for glasses.
 Not everyone is a candidate for these lenses and we cannot guarantee that you will not have to wear glasses for some activities.
-In addition, there is an extra charge for these premium implants that is not covered by insurance or Medicare.
+In addition, there is an extra charge for these premium implants that are not covered by insurance or Medicare.

-However, if you are interested in becoming less dependent on glasses after your cataract surgery, review the options below and talk to your doctor or our staff to see if you are a candidate.
+If you are interested in becoming less dependent on glasses after your cataract surgery, review the options below and talk to your doctor or our staff to see if you are a candidate.

 Astigmatism Correcting Implants

 For patients with cataracts and astigmatism there is the AcrySof® Toric lens, which corrects for both conditions simultaneously.
 Correcting your astigmatism can provide excellent distance vision without depending on glasses.

 For patients with cataracts and astigmatism, there are implants that can correct astigmatism.
 These are the AcrySoft Toric lens and the Tecnis Toric IOL.
 Correcting for astigmatism will improve your vision for either distance or near but not both.
 You can be less dependent on glasses but will still need them for some tasks.
 The Symfony Toric extended range of vision lens has the best chance of allowing you to be independent of glasses.
 Ask your doctor if its right for you.